 Plan your tripPlan your trip

-The Old Winter Palace is located on the Nile very close to Luxor Temple, and only a short way from Luxor's center and Luxor International airport.
+The Old Winter Palace is located on the Nile very close to Luxor Temple, and only a short way from Luxor's centre and Luxor International airport.

 4 Nights Nile Cruise